Supervisor/supervisor/docs/logging.rst

 messages.
 The path to the activity log is configured via the ``logfile`` parameter in the ``[supervisord]`` section of the configuration file, defaulting to :file:`$CWD/supervisord.log`.
-If the value of this option is the special string "syslog", the logs of the :program"`supervisord` will be routed to the syslog service instead of being written to a files.
-As a consequence, the options ``logfile_maxbytes`` and ``logfile_backups`` will be ignored.
+If the value of this option is the special string ``syslog``, the activity log will be routed to the syslog service instead of being written to a file.
 Sample activity log traffic is shown in the example below.
 Some lines have been broken to better fit the screen.

 Sample Activity Log Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~